 How much work experience do I need to be eligible to apply and what kind of degree are candidates expected to have?

 There is no set level of work experience required of applicants, nor any particular degree background required.
 We assess everyone across our three criteria of academic excellence, commitment to public service, and leadership ability.
 We want our students to be able to learn from each other as much as from our faculty so maintaining a diversity of experience and background is vital.
-We have previously welcomed students from the ages of 21 to 51, though the majority of students are aged between 25 and 35.
+We have previously welcomed students from the ages of 21 to over 50, though the majority of students are aged between 25 and 35.
 These students come to us from a huge range of professional backgrounds such as engineering, medicine, education, and journalism.
 Our aim is always to have a truly diverse classroom where students from all over the world with different values and perspectives challenge each other.

 Who is the ideal MPP candidate?

 There is no ideal candidate in terms of background but we are looking for candidates who are not only highly academically able but also truly exemplify our criteria of commitment to public service and leadership ability.
 Exceptional candidates will be able to show an excellent academic track record, a strong commitment to public service and the ability to have real impact in their chosen field.
 Our mission as a school is to contribute towards the creation of a world better led, better served, and better governed.
 The students we are looking for are individuals who are passionate about creating positive change in the world.
 The best applicants will also know what skills they seek to develop or gain through the MPP and how they will implement these following the course in order to drive this change.